jonmarks12/Cheminformatics/README.md

 # Cheminformatics
-This repository contains small weekend-projects that I find interesting and areas that I am exploring
+This repository contains small computational chemistry related weekend-projects that I find interesting and areas that I am exploring